PetrKorab/Arabica/paper.md

 stopword removal.
 It is possible to remove more sets of stop words from ntlk.corpus at once to clean datasets from multilingual regions.

-As an example, a word cloud in Figure 1 displays the most frequent bigrams (two consecutive words) from the titles of articles published in the leading economics journals (e.g., Econometrica, Journal of Political Economy, American Economic Review, Quarterly Journal of Economics, and Review of Economic Studies).
+As an example, a word cloud in Figure 1 displays the most frequent bigrams (two consecutive words) from the titles of articles published in the leading economics journals over 2000 - 2017 (e.g., Econometrica, Journal of Political Economy, American Economic Review, Quarterly Journal of Economics, and Review of Economic Studies).

 A heatmap in Figure 2 plots the most frequent terms with a specified frequency.
 The line plot in Figure 3 displays the most frequent concepts in an alternative form, and Figure 4.